Alterna-Dev-Studio/alternadevstudio.com/memory-bank/activeContext.md

 - **ES Modules**: The project uses ES Modules (type: "module" in package.json)
 - **Data Files**: Data fetching logic is isolated in dedicated files in `src/_data/`
 - **Utility Functions**: Common functionality is extracted to utility files

+### Development Workflow

+- **Makefile**: The project includes a streamlined Makefile with essential targets
+  - `make dev`: Start both Directus and the development server
+  - `make shutdown`: Stop both Directus and the development server
+  - `make reset`: Reset the entire development environment
+  - `make build`: Build the site for production
+  - `make clean`: Clean the build directory
+  - `make test`: Run all tests
+- **pnpm Scripts**: All npm scripts use pnpm as the package manager

 ### Error Handling